 Post by John Chanin on Apr 20, 2020 10:45:39 GMT

 Historically the Conservatives won all the wards here except Bowes, and this was considered a safe seat with Michael Portillo having a majority of over 15,000 in 1992, and more than twice the vote of Labour.
 However like neighbouring suburban seats there was an enormous swing of over 17% here in 1997 to give Labour an unexpected victory.
 The Conservatives regained the seat in 2005, but it did not revert to safe status.
 At local level Labour started winning Palmers Green ward in the south, as younger more liberal and less white households started moving into the suburbs in significant numbers.
 The big change politically is however more recent, with the 10% swing linked to EU membership occurring in 2017, and returning the seat to Labour.
 The current MP is Bambos Charalambous, from the local Cypriot community.
-In 2018 Labour consolidated their position by making a breakthrough at the council elections, winning seats in the Southgate wards and Winchmore Hill.
+Since 2018 Labour have also started winning at council elections in the Southgate wards.
 Unlike many other seats there was no swing back to the Conservatives in 2019.
-Although still a well-off middle-class seat it does not look easy for the Conservatives with their present profile to come back here.
+Although still a well-off middle-class seat it does not look easy for the Conservatives with their present profile to come back here - a sign of how much ground they have lost in London among the educated middle classes.

 Census data: owner-occupied 66% (331/573 in England & Wales), private rented 24% (73rd), social rented 9% (542nd).